madminer-tool/madminer-workflow-ph/README.md

 ## Execution
 When executing the workflow (either fully or some of its parts) it is important to consider that each individual step received inputs and generates outputs.
-Outputs are usually files, which need to be temporarily stored for the execution of later steps.
+Outputs are usually files, which need to be temporarily stored to serve as input for later steps.

 The _shell script layer_ provides an easy way to redirect outputs to what is called a `WORKDIR`.
-The `WORKDIR` is just a folder where steps output files are stored to be use for other ones.
+The `WORKDIR` is just a folder where steps output files are stored to be used for other ones.

-In addition, the _shell script layer_ provides a way of specifying the path where the project code and scripts are stored.
+In addition, this layer provides a way of specifying the path where the project code and scripts are stored.
 This becomes useful to allow both _local_ and _within-docker_ executions.

 When executing the workflow there are 2 alternatives: